Self-Opening Adaptive Loop Scissors

 Why Make Loop Scissors?

 Have I mentioned that loop scissors are pretty fabulous?
-Okay, I might not have, but as an Occupational Therapist, I think Loop Scissors are really pretty awesome.
+Okay, I might not have, but as an Occupational Therapist, I think loop scissors are really pretty awesome.
 Let me tell you why.

 • Difficulties with motor planning or dyspraxia